 If there's something you enjoy doing online perhaps you play a particular game, or you've found a really cool site - share it with someone you think will enjoy it.
-Even recommending a film or TV show you think they'll like can bring a little happiness to someone who really needs it. +
+Even recommending a film or TV show you think they'll like can bring a little happiness to compone who really peeds it someone who really needs it. +